 So what are you supposed to do if you do not have anyone who can help you out financially and your state does not provide public assistance?
 You could request to have your claim flagged as a critical case.
 This is done only in rare circumstances.
 The reason being, when you request a hearing before an administrative law judge you are essentially given a number in line.
 When your number is called you are given a hearing date.
 If you request to have your claim expedited, you will jump in front of thousands of other individuals in a similar situation as yourself.
 For that reason alone, it is very difficult to have your claim expedited.

 Not everyone will be determined to have a critical claim.
-There are certain criteria which first must be met.
+There are certain criteria that first must be met.
 Some of the reasons your claim may be flagged as critical include:

 - You have been diagnosed with a terminal illness

 - Your condition meets a compassionate allowance; and

 - You are in a dire need situation.
 A dire need situation exists when the individual lacks food or shelter or is unable to afford medicine or medical care.